Annithah/PasinNove_Projects/README.md

 4. Follow the on-screen prompts to generate a password.

 ## Technologies Used
-- JavaScript (Node.js or browser-based)
+- JavaScript

-## License
+- HTML
-This project is licensed under the MIT License.
+- CSS